Dynamic-Capital/Dynamic-Capital/docs/ton-infrastructure-config.md

   - Execute
     `toncli storage upload ./supabase/functions/miniapp/static --dns dynamiccapital.ton --verbose` from the release branch.
-  - Verify the Supabase release record fields before logging: set `meta.host` to the `.ton` domain being promoted and `meta.summary` to a one-line release synopsis so the provenance is clear to auditors.
+  - Verify the Supabase release record fields **before** you create the log
+    entry: confirm `meta.host` matches the `.ton` domain being promoted and `meta.summary` provides a concise, single-line release synopsis that auditors can follow.
+Update the release record if either value is missing or stale.
-  - Store the returned content hash in Supabase (`tx_logs.kind = 'ton_site_publish'`) alongside:
+  - Store the returned content hash in Supabase (`tx_logs.kind = 'ton_site_publish'`) alongside the values you just
+    validated:
     - `git_ref`
     - `storage_bag_id`
     - `operator`